A NEW AUTHOR ?

-Libri is a publishing company committed to providing innovative, high quality, challenging publications for readers and a highly responsive publishing service for authors and client organisations.
+Try Partner Publishing at PUBLISH WITH LIBRI.
+We are a long-established publishing company with a commitment to providing innovative, high quality, challenging publications for readers and a highly responsive publishing service for authors.

 With over ten years experience, we know what makes a good book … and we will help you make a great book !